dart-lang/language/working/2364 - primary constructors/feature-specification.md

 class Point(int x, {required int y});
 ```

-In this declaration it is possible to omit the modifier `required` on the
-named parameter `y`, because it is implied by the fact that the type of `y`
-is non-nullable (potentially non-nullable is enough).

 The class header can have additional elements, just like class headers
 where there is no primary constructor: